Wendy Morton: Parliamentary career

+1st term (2015–2017)

+Morton was elected to Parliament as MP for Aldridge-Brownhills with 52% of the vote and a majority of 11,723.

 Her first Private Members bill, NHS (Charitable Trusts, etc.) Bill, received Royal assent on 23 March 2016 and is now law.
 Her Second Private Member's Bill the Local Audit (Public Access to Documents) bill received Royal Assent on 27 April 2017.

-Morton was opposed to Brexit prior to the 2016 referendum, but subsequently voted in favour.
+Morton was opposed to Brexit prior to the 2016 referendum.

 Morton supported Theresa May in the 2016 Conservative Party leadership election.
 In the summer of 2016, she was appointed a Parliamentary Private Secretary at the newly created Department for Business, Energy and Industrial Strategy.

-57th Parliament

-At the 2017 general election, Morton stood for reelection and increased her majority to 14,307 and gained 65.4% of the vote.
-In the government reshuffle following the election Morton was promoted to Parliamentary Private Secretary to Secretary of State for International Development Priti Patel at the Department for International Development.
+2nd term (2017–2019)

+At the snap 2017 general election, Morton was re-elected as MP for Aldridge-Brownhills with an increased vote share of 65.4% and an increased majority of 14,307.

 She was made an assistant government whip during the reshuffle on 9 January 2018.

 After Boris Johnson won the 2019 Conservative Party leadership election, Morton said that Johnson would bring "real energy, vision and determination" to the role of Prime Minister and said: "Now he must get on and deliver Brexit, and importantly get it done by October 31".

 She became a Parliamentary Under-Secretary of State for the Ministry of Justice in the Johnson ministry on 26 July 2019.

-58th Parliament

-Morton stood for reelection at the December 2019 election.
-Morton increased her majority, obtaining 27,850 votes, which was 70.8% of the vote.